From The Theme

 Sean Choi is a Ph.D.
 Candidate in Department of Electrical Engineering at Stanford University.
 His current research work is about adding programmability to network switches via a domain specific language called P4.
 P4 is a protocol-independent and target-independent language, that is capable of quickly and easily defining a function of a network object (i.e. a data-center switch).
 His research is currently being advised by Professor Nick McKeown.

-Brogan Miller is the Program Director of the TLTL and FabLearn, the implementation arm of the TLTL.
-He has designed a number of open-source "fabbable" educational tools, ran workshops with students aged 9 to 50 in over 4 different countries, and has consulted many teachers on the logistical and pedagogical design of a FabLab.
-Likewise, Brogan manages the FabLearn Conference, the FabLearn Fellows program, runs the TLTL's lab, and is a part of the team working on designing various upcoming TLTL / FabLearn websites.
+Brogan Miller was the Program Director of the TLTL and FabLearn, the implementation arm of the TLTL.
+He has designed a number of open-source “fabbable” educational tools, ran workshops with students aged 9 to 50 in over 4 different countries, and has consulted many teachers on the logistical and pedagogical design of a FabLab.
+Brogan managed the FabLearn Conference, the FabLearn Fellows program, rans the TLTL’s lab, and is a part of the team working on designing various upcoming TLTL / FabLearn websites.
+From 2016 onwards, he was the Mechanical Engineer of Sensel.